kboniadi/spotify-browser-angular/README.md

 7. Describe the two custom gestures you created.
 The two custom gestures are swipe left and swipe right.
-There are used to go to the previous and skip to the next song, respectively.
+There are used to go to the previous and skip to the next song, respectively. **Note** make sure to use an open hand and don't swipe to fast

 8. How does your app implement or follow principles of good UI design?
 My app utilizes modern component libraries.
 With gesture control, users also have